 You have some choices about where to introduce the animal.
 The prospective adopters could come over to your place, you could take the pet to theirs, or you could meet on neutral ground, like a park or a vet’s office.
 We do advise you not to give up the pet until you have checked the home and living situation.
 But, if the prospective adopters have another dog and you are placing a dog, a park setting could be a good place to arrange a first meeting.
 Wherever the meeting takes places, you will want to observe closely how they relate to the pet, and how the pet relates to them.

 Hopefully, you will be as impressed with them in person as you were on the phone.
 If there are any doubts in your mind, you can either talk to them about your doubts or simply decide not to adopt to them.
 Don’t feel uncomfortable about having doubts – it’s fine to be concerned about your pet’s well-being, and any reasonable person understands this.
 After all, it is better to be safe than sorry.
 To make a graceful exit without confrontation, you could mention that there are other people interested in seeing the pet and that you will get back to them.

-If you decide to go ahead with the adoption, you may want to use a contract like the one on page 13.
+If you decide to go ahead with the adoption, you may want to use a contract like the one below.
 A contract can be a safety net for both you and the adopter.
 Make two copies of the contract and both of you can sign them.
 Leave one with the adopter and take one with you.

 When you give up the animal, collect your adoption fee and remember to hand over any medical and vaccination records, and any special food, bowls, toys or bedding.
 (There’s a sample medical record in the sample forms part of this page that you can use as a guide if you need to write one up.)